TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-customtrack.md

 ### **I'm seeing errors when sending telemetry**
 If you are seeing errors that are specific to **dc.services.visualstudio.com**, please use the steps below.

-1. Verify the version of the SDK you are using is up to date or a [supported version](https://github.com/Microsoft/ApplicationInsights-Home#officially-supported-sdks)
+1. Verify the version of the SDK you are using is up to date and officially supported (.Net, .NetCore, Java, Node.js, Python, JavaScript)
-2. If the errors are inside of your telemetry, please open a case for the correct SDK
+2. If the errors are inside of your telemetry, please open a case for the correct language
 3. If you are receiving an error message from the service, it is likely that we are experiencing issues and it is recommended to open a case for tracking

 ## **Recommended Documents**